Got BT Broadband or BT TV? Get six months of BritBox on usJun 16 | 5 min read

 When is Unforgotten series 4 on TV?

-Who will star in series 4?
+Who is in the cast of series 4?

 Other returning actors include Peter Egan (Downton Abbey), Alastair Mackenzie (Deep Water), Carolina Main (Blood), Lewis Reeves (Uncle) and Jordan Long (Prime Suspect 1973).